 I finished most of the quilt top of this quilt while at our Idyllwild Cabin Fever Quilters' Retreat.
 I loved how easy this was and it really came out pretty nicely.
 I plan on making some similar quilts to use up some of my fabric rolls, that truly seem to be over-taking me.

 For this quilt, I used Moda's Sunkissed line.
 Love it.
 It reminds me of sherbet with its oranges and greens, thus the name: Sunkissed Sherbet.
+I used a stacked coin idea, but combined it with a bargello technique that I had recently used.
+I really liked the outcome.

 The backing fabric is from the same line and is super-cute.